-A student will be promoted only on the basis of academic achievement or demonstrated proficiency in the subject matter of the course or grade level.
+A student will be promoted only on the basis of academic achievement or proficiency.
 In making promotion decisions, the district will consider:

-- Teacher recommendation, - Grades, - Scores on criterion-referenced or state-mandated assessments, and - Any other necessary academic information as determined by the district.
+- Teacher recommendation, - Grades. - Scores on criterion-referenced or state-mandated assessments, and - Any other necessary academic information as determined by the district.